awwad/uptane/README.md

 Thus far we have simulated a few attacks that have not depended on compromised keys.
-In the arbitrary and rollback attacks (via a Man in the Middle), an attacker has simply modified the images or metadata requested by a primary or secondary client, and these clients have blocked the attacks because the malicious images did not match what was listed in signed, trusted metadata.
+In the arbitrary and rollback attacks (via a Man in the Middle), an attacker has simply modified the images or metadata requested by a primary or secondary client, and these clients have blocked the attacks because the malicious images do not match what is listed in signed, trusted metadata.
 However, what happens if an attacker compromises a repository key and signs for a malicious image?
 Is the client able to block a compromise of just the image repository?
 What about a compromise of both the image and director repositories?

-To start the simulated arbitrary package attack (with a compromised key), add new firmware to both image and director repositories.
+To start the simulated arbitrary package attack (with a compromised key), add new firmware to both the image and director repositories.
 ```
 >>> di.add_target_and_write_to_live(filename='new_firmware.img', file_content='new firmware image')
 ```